stefanholzapfel/lit-state/README.md

 When subscribing to LitElementStateService, provide the path to the "partial" of the state to observe.
 One string param per nested property.
-The depth of the "subscription path" for now is limited to six, since I wanted auto completion (yes you get auto-completion!) and didn't find another way in typescript than overriding the function multiple times.
+The depth of the "subscription path" for now is limited to six, since I wanted auto-completion (yes you get auto-completion!) and didn't find another way in typescript than overriding the function multiple times.

 As third param you could again override the default subscription params (see chapter "Initiate").